Latvian nationality law: Dual citizenship

 Children of citizens of Latvia may hold dual citizenship with any country.
 Some countries, such as Japan, however, do not permit their nationals to also, after reaching adulthood, hold a foreign citizenship.
 A dual Latvian-Japanese national must declare, to Japan's Ministry of Justice, his or her intention as to which citizenship to keep, before turning 22.

-Before October 1, 2013, the newly acquired non-Latvian citizenship is simply not recognised by the Republic of Latvia, with the exception of a transitional clause: Latvia allows dual citizenship for those and their descendants who were forced to leave Latvia during the Soviet or Nazi occupations and adopted another citizenship while away from Latvia.
+Before October 1, 2013, the newly acquired non-Latvian citizenship is simply not recognized by the Republic of Latvia, with the exception of a transitional clause: Latvia allows dual citizenship for those and their descendants who were forced to leave Latvia during the Soviet or Nazi occupations and adopted another citizenship while away from Latvia.
 In order to be eligible for dual citizenship, they had to claim it by July 1, 1995.
 If such a claim is made after this date, they shall renounce the citizenship of another state.
 If by a law of another state a Latvian citizen may be a citizen of this state, in relations with Latvia this person is considered solely as a Latvian citizen.

 In general terms, you might be eligible to get Latvian citizenship by descent and keep existing citizenship (dual citizenship) if: